 WHEW!!!
 I’m exhausted just listing it all.

-But rest assured — we are just about ready for the big day: Friday, September 26th, 10 a.m.
+But rest assured — we are just about ready for the big day: Friday, September 26th, 2008 at 10 a.m.
 ET.

 — Billy, Scholastic Vice-President of Productions